Get-Tony/get-tony.github.io/tools/inventory-viewer/docs/README.md

 - **Expand All**: Expands all nodes in the tree view
 - **Shrink All**: Collapses all nodes in the tree view
-- **Shrink Import Area**: Minimizes the input section after loading data
+- **Hide/Show Input Area**: Toggles the visibility of the input section (button text changes based on current state)
 - **Clear**: Clears all data and returns to the initial state

 ## Technical Details